zhaohuanqdcn/tp/docs/DeveloperGuide.md

 ##### Aspect: which list to delete from?

 *   `DeleteMeetingCommand` is implemented in a way so that it deletes the meeting specified by an index from the _last shown list_.
 This enables combinatorial commands which seem more intuitive.
-For instance, `delete_meeting 1` following a `FindMeetingCommand` deletes the first meeting from the search results, whereas the same command following a `ListMeetingCommand` deletes the first meeting from the whole meeting list.
+For instance, `deletemeeting 1` following a `FindMeetingCommand` deletes the first meeting from the search results, whereas the same command following a `ListMeetingCommand` deletes the first meeting from the whole meeting list.

 ### Find meeting command